 British Literature (11th Grade Requirement)

 This class will explore Literature through the use of creative writing.
-Students practice a variety of writing styles, focusing on short story, poetry and screenwriting techniques with an emphasis on editing and rewriting.
-Students read short stories, novels, fairy tales and memoirs that take them from New York to Dresden and from India to England.
-This class is structured as a reading and writing workshop.
-Most classes begin with an exercise in the student’s writer’s Portfolio, a writing critique by peers and a discussion of the reading.
+We will practice a variety of writing styles, focusing on short story, poetry and screenwriting techniques with an emphasis on editing and rewriting.
+We will read short stories, novels, fairy tales and memoirs that take us from New York to Dresden and from India to England.
+This class will be structured in the way of the reading and writing workshop.
+Most classes will begin with an exercise in your writer's Portfolio, a writing critique by your peers and a discussion of the reading.
 There will also be a quiz approximately once a week to assess reading comprehension and participation.
 The writing portfolio will be due every few weeks and, at the end of each semester, you will be responsible for a large project that will reflect your understanding of the work done previously in class.
 No formal pre-requisite required; students may be asked to submit writing samples.